When I put my mind to something and work hard, I have been able to accomplish the goals I set for myself.

 Through her collaborative leadership style that involves seeking the input of others, Ronkin has taken an active role in the National Honor Society as its president this year.
 She confidently coordinates community service initiatives such as beach clean-ups and various fundraisers to support charitable causes.
 She believes that there is power in numbers and that when students unite, they can make a difference.
 She has also been involved with the Debbie's Dream club since Middle School as a vice president and vice president of volunteers to help increase awareness for stomach cancer and raise money for research.

 Ronkin has been on the Headmaster's Honor Roll since her freshman year and was also awarded with the prestigious University of Pennsylvania Book Award.
-She not only has her eyes set on this university, but also Duke University, Northwestern University, and Dartmouth to study computer science with a focus on entrepreneurship.
+She will be attending the University of Pennsylvania's Rajendra and Neera Singh Program in Networked and Social Systems Engineering in the fall and plans to study computer science with a focus on entrepreneurship.
 Ronkin's early start at NSU University School has provided her with a support system that has helped her excel both inside and outside of the classroom.
 "Being here for this long has made me very comfortable in this environment and has allowed me to grow with my peers who I've known since I was 4 years old, which you don't get at other schools," Ronkin said.
 She is proud to follow in her brother's footsteps; Jacob graduated from USchool in 2016 at the top of his class and is now attending Duke University.
 His support along with that of her parents coupled with her innate drive to succeed has shaped her into the resilient, go-getter she is today.

 For more information about NSU University School or to schedule a tour, please call 954-262-4506 or email firstname.lastname@example.org.